CentraleNantesRobotics/ping360_sonar/README.md

 	pip install bluerobotics-ping

+**!Headsup!
+B.R. just updated their package with some breaking changes, make you sure you use version *0.0.9* for now.**

 To build from source, clone the latest version from this repository into your catkin workspace and compile the package using

 	cd catkin_workspace/src